teq3dw/getting-and-cleaning-data/README.md

-Getting and Cleaning Data - Peer Assesment
+Getting and Cleaning Data - Peer Assessment
 ========================================
 This file describes how run_analysis.R script works.